Just in time for Spring these frozen carrot dog treats made with chicken bone broth are sure to be a hit with your dog and they’re good for them!

 You can make your own homemade bone broth or you can purchase store-bought bone broth for dogs at many pet retailers.

-I buy Primal Bone Broth from a local pet store.
+I buy Primal Bone Broth and Open Farm Bone Broth from a local pet store.

 Ingredients For Carrot Brothsicle Frozen Dog Treats